Islamism in the Gaza Strip: Book banning

+In 2007, the banning of a book of Palestinian folktales, Speak, Bird, Speak Again, which is a collection of 45 Palestinian folk tales, because of some supposedly lewd content, caused an outcry.
+The Palestinian novelist Zakariya Mohammed warned that Hamas' decision to ban the book was "only the beginning" and he urged intellectuals to take action.
+He said: "If we don't stand up to the Islamists now, they won't stop confiscating books, songs and folklore".
+The decision to ban the book was shortly thereafter reversed due to widespread outcry.

-Music and Internet
+Music and entertainment

+One of the most obvious difference between Hamas and the smaller more fundamentalist groups in the Gaza Strip is music.
+Hamas do not object to most music, and music has long been a key element of the Palestinian Nationalist movement.

+Entertainment venue bombings (2006-2007)

-Beginning in October 2006, during the Fatah-Hamas conflict, and continuing into mid-2007, dozens of Internet cafes and music shops in Gaza were attacked by unknown assailants who detonated small bombs outside businesses at night.
-Ramzi Shaheen, the Gaza police spokesman told Ha'aretz in 2007, that the method of operation was always the same but that they had no hard proof as to who was behind the attacks and had yet to make arrests.
-Ramzi Abu Hilao, a pool hall owner whose establishment was blown up said he had received no prior warning but that, "I received a written message after the bombing from a group called 'The Swords of Truth' that began with a verse from the Koran and said they wanted to correct the bad behavior in Palestinian society."
-Police said that no credible claims of responsibility had been made for the attacks, dismissing a statement that appeared on a news Web site in December from an unknown group with alleged links to Al-Qaida.
-Ha'aretz noted that, "There has been no conclusive proof that Al-Qaida has established a Gaza branch.
+Beginning in October 2006, during the Fatah-Hamas conflict, and continuing into mid-2007, dozens of Internet cafes and music shops in Gaza were attacked by unknown assailants who detonated small bombs outside businesses at night, causing damage but no injuries.
+Ramzi Shaheen, the Gaza police spokesman, told Ha'aretz in 2007 that the method of operation was always the same but that they had no hard proof as to who was behind the attacks and had yet to make arrests.
+Ramzi Abu Hilao, a pool hall owner whose establishment was blown up said he had received no prior warning but that, "I received a written message after the bombing from a group called 'The Swords of Truth' that began with a verse from the Quran and said they wanted to correct the bad behavior in Palestinian society."
+Hamas spokesman Ismail Ridwan denied any connection with the group.

+Police said that no credible claims of responsibility had been made for the attacks, dismissing a statement that appeared on a news Web site in December from an unknown group with alleged links to Al-Qaeda.
+Haaretz noted that, "There has been no conclusive proof that Al-Qaida has established a Gaza branch.
 Observers believe the vice squad is most likely homegrown."

+Propagation of Virtue and the Prevention of Vice in 2007

 In 2007, the Gaza Strip's Committee for the Propagation of Virtue and the Prevention of Vice, which at the time claimed to be independent of the Hamas government, beat up a local singer in Gaza after he gave a concert in Khan Younis, according to the London-based newspaper Al-Quds Al-Arabi.

-The Islamist group Swords of Truth claimed responsibility for bombing Internet cafes, music shops and pool halls, which they considered places of vice.
-The assailants used to detonate small bombs outside businesses at night, causing damage but no injuries.
-Hamas spokesman Ismail Ridwan denied any connection with the group.
+Arab Idol 2013

+In 2013, Gazan singer Mohammed Assaf won Arab Idol, a regional singing competition TV show.
+A Hamas spokesperson initially condemned the name and idea of the show as blasphemous, but later a Hamas legislator praised Assaf as the "ambassador for Palestinian art".